64bitmachine/distribui-software/README.md

 ### commands

     for setup and start the application
+    (Note: initialData.txt is required to be present in the Downloads directory):

         ./launch.sh

+        Note: make sure 'minikube tunnel' is running (do it manually)

     for stop the application and clean the application